dfm/Star-Field/paper/response.md

 "Section 6: running SExtractor down to 0.5sigma and computing LF with all these sources is pretty silly (as the sample will have a lot of faint junk; also large errors and Malmquist bias will be important).
 I find the clustering of alpha1 ~ alpha2 ~ 1 strongly suspect.
 Also, even for a clean sample with vanishing errors, there are many pitfalls when fitting power-law LFs.
 I strongly suggest the authors take a look at Clauset, Shalizi, and Newman (2009).
 Power-Law Distributions in Empirical Data.
 SIAM Review 51, 661-703."

 - I do not understand how else one would compute the LF from a traditional catalog apart from computing the catalog and then fitting the power-law.
 We are aware of the pitfalls of power laws and have added a caveat saying that it's mostly for demonstration purposes.
+However, we have removed this figure because it is too dramatic.

 "Discussion: second paragraph on p.
 15: I don't think your model is limited for what you wanted to do - that is, to assess your method from a statistical point of view.
 What you listed are limitations for applying your procedure to real data."

 - Correct.
-We still think these are interesting points to mention.
+We have modified the conclusions with the aim of separating out future testing-work (comparing to more codes like DAOPHOT and DOLPHOT) from realistic-science work (which we discussed here).

 Original Referee Report Email Appears Below